johncallahan/ruby-jsonld-signatures/README.md

 % rspec
 ```

-You can bump the VERSON, update the ruby-jsonld-signatures.gemspec
+You can bump the VERSION, update the ruby-jsonld-signatures.gemspec
 file, commit changes, and then

 ```shell